ddev/ddev/docs/content/users/basics/commands.md

 ### `debug get-volume-db-version`

-Get the database type/version found in the `ddev-dbserver` database volume, which may not be the same as the configured database type/version.
+Get the database type and version found in the `ddev-dbserver` database volume, which may not be the same as the configured database [type and version](../extend/database_types.md).

 Example: